 The Wrightson family took over the building lease in 2009 and they put the “Tavern” back into the Windsor Castle Tavern.
 The corner restaurant is now a traditional “pub” again with the “gastro-pub” bonus of having a wood-fired oven and great kitchen appliances installed by George Restaurant chef Simon Gault.

 The old venue area was rebuilt as the classy Juice Bar, borrowing the logo from the family’s long-established music TV channel, Juice TV.
 Daniel Wrightson views the venue as, “an extension of the channel – not a rock bar or a hip-hop bar, but like Juice TV – we cover everything.”

-The Juice Bar is a large, professional music venue that bookers would have dreamed of having, back in the day, but the area is primarily used for special events.
-Concerts that have taken place at the Juice Bar include the opening Tim Finn performance that was recorded live for iTunes record on Friday Sept 25, 2009; Dave McArtney & the Pink Flamingos played a series of shows Sundays Nov 22, Nov 29 and Dec 6 in 2009; The Fourmyula reunited on Thursday March 18, 2010; and Evermore played Friday October 26, 2012.
+The Juice Bar was a large, professional music venue that bookers would have dreamed of having, back in the day, but the area is primarily used for special events.
+Concerts that took place at the Juice Bar included the opening Tim Finn performance that was recorded live for iTunes record on Friday Sept 25, 2009; Dave McArtney & the Pink Flamingos played a series of shows Sundays Nov 22, Nov 29 and Dec 6 in 2009; The Fourmyula reunited on Thursday, March 18, 2010; and Evermore played Friday, October 26, 2012.

-There is now a third, outdoor bar at the rear of the building, the Cabana Bar, where bands once unloaded their gear.
-The Windsor Castle Tavern had a fiery start in 19th Century, went through a blues-rock-alt phase in the 20th Century and in the 21st Century, the Tavern is just getting started.
+A third, outdoor bar was created at the rear of the building, the Cabana Bar, where bands once unloaded their gear.
+The Windsor Castle Tavern had a fiery start in 19th Century, went through a blues-rock-alt phase in the 20th Century and in the 21st Century, the Tavern is it seemed to have a new life.

 When the original Windsor Castle Inn was built in 1847, the road was called Manukau Road.
 At a later date it became Parnell Road.